kimjoar/writings/understanding-backbone.md

-is a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events."* The docs also shows us how we can use [Underscore.js](http://underscorejs.org/) to create an event dispatcher, i.e. a component on which we can bind, unbind and trigger events:
+is a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events."* The docs also shows us how we can use [Underscore.js](http://underscorejs.org/) to create an event dispatcher, i.e. a component on which we can bind and trigger
+events:

 ```javascript
 var events = _.clone(Backbone.Events);